roboneurolibre/QC-imaging-demographics/paper.md

 We identified 1549 studies that were conducted in Quebec using MRI, PET, or both imaging modalities to study the healthy or diseased brain.
 These studies took place in different parts of Quebec, and focused on a wide variety of conditions.
 A breakdown of how studies were categorized is shown in the following treemap.

-You can click on each box in the figure to expand the category, and each individual study can be expanded to see the title and a DOI link to the article.
-You may click at the top of the current box to zoom back out.
+Users can click on each box in the figure to expand the category, and each individual study can be expanded to see the title and a DOI link to the article.
+Users can click at the top of the current box to zoom back out.

 The first level of distinction is the imaging technique.
 The second level is the region(s) of Quebec in which the studies take place.
 The final level is a categorization of study populations among the following: healthy population (studies of healthy brain connectivity and cognition, testing of imaging techniques in healthy populations, etc.), epilepsy, Parkinson's disease, Alzheimer's disease, mental and behavioral disorders (excluding dementia), multiple sclerosis, cerebrovascular disease, cancer and tumors, newborns and infants, concussion and injury, vision disorders, and pain.
 Categories also exist for populations concerning multiple of the above categories, labelled “Multiple Categories”, and for studies concerning any other patient population which has not been categorized here, labelled “Other”.